blacksky3/linux-manjaro/README.md

 # linux-manjaro

-Linux kernel build with Manjaro patches
+Linux kernel build for Archlinux with Manjaro patches

 # Version